Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

 The top teams are more competitive than ever.
-No question it's getting harder and harder to win.
+No question it is getting harder and harder to win.
 In many euchre games, blocking has become standard play.
-Very often blocking is also used as a way to protect a large lead.
-In using this strategy, teams can expect to give up two points, but they are stopping their rivals from making four.
-Still, every once in a while, when the euchre gods are in a giving mood, a point can be made by the team calls the block.
+Very often blocking are used as a way to protect a large lead.
+When using this strategy, teams can expect to give up two points, but they are stopping their rivals from making four.
+Still occasionally, the euchre gods are in a giving mood and allow a point to be made by the team that calls a block.

-In this example, we have a 6 point lead with a score of 3 to 9.
-The dealer is in the West position and has just turned up the ten of diamonds.
+We have a 6-point lead with the score at 3 to 9.
+The dealer is in the West position and turns up the 10 of diamonds.
 Calling a block, my partner(N) orders up the 10.

-Now my partner(N) starts the hand by leading the left.
-East shows void, I (S) play the nine of diamonds and West follows suit with the ten.
+My partner(N) starts the hand by leading the left.
+East shows void, I (S) play the 9 of diamonds and West follows suit with the 10.

-Next North leads the nine of hearts.
+Next North leads the 9 of hearts.
 East throws off the jack of clubs.
 I play the queen of hearts.
 West trumps in, taking the trick with the king of diamonds.

-Next West leads the ten of clubs.
-North (my partner) plays boss the king, As East is void in trump there is nothing they can do, so they throw off the jack of spades.
-Because I still hold the right, what started out as a block turned into a point maker.
+Next West leads the 10 of clubs.
+North (my partner) plays boss the king, As East seat is void in trump, they throw off the jack of spades.
+Because I still hold the right, what started out as a block is turned into a point maker.